ClickHouse/examples/ClickHouse_vs_ElasticSearch/DataAnalytics/internals/On-disk_format_and_insert_processing/README.md

 The logical on-disk data structuring and insert processing are similar to Elasticsearch:
 ![](ch.png)
 ClickHouse stores rows in tables.
 Similar to an Elasticsearch index, the data of a ClickHouse table can be ① split into several shards that can be [distributed](https://www.youtube.com/watch?v=vBjCJtw_Ei0) over multiple nodes for scalability.
 Each shard can have physical copies called replicas for resilience.
-The data within a single shard is organized as a collection of ② immutable data parts containing ③ several data structures:
+The data within a single shard is organized as a collection of ② immutable data parts containing ③ several data structures (we list the most important ones here):